Retief Goosen: Personal life

-Goosen has ethe nickname "The Iceman" on the PGA Tour, because of his calm demeanour.
+Goosen has the nickname "The Iceman" on the PGA Tour, because of his calm demeanour.
 He is also called "The Goose."
 Goosen's mother attributes her son's calm demeanour to the effects left on Goosen after he was struck by lightning.

 Retief has played in the Nelson Mandela Invitational hosted by Gary Player in South Africa, honoring former South African President Nelson Mandela.
 He has won the event twice, in betterball in 2000 with Allan Henning, and in 2006 with Bobby Lincoln.
 He also won the fourball event in 2008 with Costantino Rocca, and Alan Pearson.

 Goosen owns his own vineyard in Garden Route, South Africa.
 The vineyard is situated 2500 feet above sea level and was deemed a great place to plant in 1993.
 He started growing plants on the vineyard in 2005, and labelled his wine The Goose.
 The Goose Expression Cabernet Sauvignon Shiraz wine won the bronze medal in 2008 from the Decanter World Wide Wine.
 In 2009, Goosen won awards for both his Goose wines.
 This follows on from last year's bronze medal for The Expression Cabernet Sauvignon / Shiraz 2005.
 2009 brought a Silver Medal each by The Decanter World Wine Award 2009 for The Expression Cabernet Sauvignon / Shiraz 2007 and The Goose Sauvignon Blanc 2008.

+In May 2025, Goosen was part of President Cyril Ramaphosa's entourage that went to meet U.S President Donald Trump over allegations of Afrikaner genocide and persecution in South Africa.